-In an effort to provide clinical practitioners, educators, behavioral health and child welfare and community organizations with the most up-to-date information on complex issues facing youth, families and communities, the 2nd Annual Critical Issues in Child and Adolescent Mental Health Conference will be held on Saturday March 11, 2017 at the Crowne Plaza Hotel in San Diego, CA.
+In an effort to provide clinical practitioners, educators, behavioral health and child welfare and community organizations with the most up-to-date information on complex issues facing youth, families and communities, the 3rd Annual Critical Issues in Child and Adolescent Mental Health Conference will be held on March 23-24, 2018 at the Town and Country Resort and Convention Center in San Diego, CA.

-- Explore foundational strategies for developing and implementing collaborative, pro-active programs to serve children, youth and families in the community
+- Analyze the benefits developing and implementing mindfulness and mentoring programs to serve children, youth and families in the community